Big Sur: Industrial era and gold rush

-Along with industries based on tanoak bark harvesting, gold mining, and limestone processing, the local economy provided more jobs and supported a larger population than it does today.
+The local industries provided more work and supported a larger population than it does today.
+Jobs included harvesting lumber and tanoak bark, gold mining, and limestone processing.

 From the 1860s through the start of the twentieth century, lumbermen cut down most of the readily accessible coast redwoods.
 Redwood harvesting further inland was always limited by the rugged terrain and difficulty in transporting the lumber to market.
+Redwood was cut in large amounts for use onsite in limestone kilns.
+Two companies operated large-scale limestone extraction and processing.
+The Monterey Lime Company operated near Long Ridge, east of Bixby Creek, and the Rockland Lime and Lumber Company operated a kiln at what later became known Limekiln Creek in the south.

-Pioneer William F. Notley was one of the first to harvest the bark of the Tanbark Oak from the Little Sur River canyon.
+William F. Notley was one of the first to harvest the bark of the Tanbark Oak from the Little Sur River canyon.
 Tanbark was used to manufacture tannic acid, necessary to the growing leather tanning industry located in Santa Cruz, and to preserve fish nets.
 The tanbark was harvested from the isolated trees inland, left to dry, corded, and brought out on mules or hauled out on "go-devils".
 The go-devil was a wagon with two wheels on the front, while the rear had rails for pulling.
+A point on the Palo Colorado road is still nicknamed "The Hoist" because of the very steep road which required wagon-loads of tanbark and lumber to be hoisted by block and tackle hitched to oxen.
+The old block and tackle on a beam is still mounted between mailboxes.

-Notley constructed a landing at the mouth of the Palo Colorado River like that at Bixby Landing to the south.
-The tanbark was loaded by cable onto waiting vessels anchored offshore.
+The 30 mi trip from Monterey to the Pfeiffer Ranch usually took all day by wagon.
+If the road was in bad shape, the stage driver only took a lightweight spring wagon.
+The rough road ended at the Pfeiffer Resort on the Big Sur River.
+It could be impassible in winter.
+Notley constructed a dog-hole port at the mouth of the Palo Colorado River, and a small village grew up from 1898 to 1907 around at what is known today as Notley's Landing.
+Bixby built a sawmill on his property, and to get the lumber and lime to market, built a similar doghole port at the mouth of what was then known as Mill's Creek, today as Bixby Creek.
+The tanbark was loaded by cable and a chute onto waiting vessels anchored offshore.
 In 1889, as much as 50,000 cords of tanbark were hauled out from the Little Sur River and Big Sur River watersheds.
-A small village grew up around Notley's Landing from 1898 to 1907.
+A cable hoist and chute were used to move goods to and from schooners anchored just offshore.
 Near the start of the 20th century, the tan oak trees were becoming seriously depleted, which slowly led to the demise of the industries they had created.

-A point on the Palo Colorado road is still nicknamed "The Hoist" because of the very steep road which required wagon-loads of tanbark and lumber to be hoisted by block and tackle hitched to oxen.
-The old block and tackle on a beam is still mounted between mailboxes.
+Only the foundations of the doghole ports remain today.